Neuchâtel: Economy

 In 2000, there were 15,535 workers who commuted into the municipality and 6,056 workers who commuted away.
 The municipality is a net importer of workers, with about 2.6 workers entering the municipality for every one leaving.
 Of the working population, 33.7% used public transportation to get to work, and 43.4% used a private car.

 Education

 Neuchâtel is home to the French-speaking University of Neuchâtel.
 The university has five faculties and more than a dozen institutes, including arts and human sciences, natural sciences, law, economics and theology.
 For the 2005–2006 academic year, 3,595 students (1,987 women and 1,608 men) were enrolled.
 The Faculty of Arts and Human Sciences is the largest school of those that comprise the university of Neuchâtel with 1,500 students.
-Some courses at the University are taught in English.
+Some courses at the university are taught in English.

+Neuchâtel is home to the Éditions Alphil, which is a university press founded in 1996.